Kyle01/public_blog/writings/SEO Improvements and Image Support.md

 #### 2/17/2024 - Kyle McVeigh
 [Go back to all articles](../../)

 I've never had to build for SEO.
 All of my professional employment has been to construct internal applications which have been guarded deeply behind serious corporate firewalls.
-But as an engineer I try to learn about all areas of web development, and SEO and is a significant piece of frontend development.
+But as an engineer I try to learn about all areas of web development, and SEO is a significant piece of frontend development.

 Recently, I showed a friend who is employed as a growth marketing consultant my website.
 They quickly pulled up [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) and showed how my site had fairly good metrics in Performance, Accessibility, and Best Practices, but was weak in SEO.